JiaweiZhuang/old_cloud_GC/README.md

 * Something like cloud-computing-for-atmospheric-modeling-project?

 Think of launching a virtual server with all commonly used models installed, and with all the input data available.
-Less time on debugging, more time on science.
+This will allow all earth science modeling researchers to fully focus on the science, rather than software engineering.

-The biggest trouble for users seems to be building the NetCDF library.
+The biggest trouble for average users seems to be building and linking the NetCDF library.
 Almost all earth science models need NetCDF, so it would be an one-for-all work.

 #### Provide friendly tutorials for more complicated scientific computing tasks